What To Expect

 Rec & Ed camps are active and fun!
 Whether it's an enrichment or sports camp, our camps feature:

-A typical counselor to camper ratio of 15 to 1
+A counselor to camper ratio of 12 to 1

 Both quiet and louder times during the day

-CAMP HIGHLIGHTS - All camps have a one-page sheet of "Camp Highlights," which includes a list of each day's activities as well as the Camp Director's cell phone number.
-If you do not receive the "Camp Highlights" via email by the time you arrive at camp on Monday, ask the camp counselor for a hard copy.
-Have questions?
-Please contact Evan Grau, Youth Camp Supervisor at 734.994.2300 x53226, or send an email to firstname.lastname@example.org.
+CAMP HIGHLIGHTS: All enrichment camps will provide "Camp Highlights," which is a list of each day's activities as well as the Camp Supervisor’s cell phone number.
+If you do not receive the "Camp Highlights" via email by the first day of camp, feel free to ask any staff member for a hard copy.

 LUNCHES & SNACKS